 Here is a great article with more information on why you should use an agent.

 What are the risks of flipping houses?

 Flippers fear a market change more than anything because it takes time to flip and a lower market means less profit.
-If you follow the guidelines like the 70 percent rule you should be able to make money flipping even in a down market.
-Many flippers went bankrupt during the last housing crisis because they bought mediocre deals assuming they would make money because they market would always go up.
-When they market went down they did not lower prices and take their losses fast enough and they could not sell the houses.
+If you follow the guidelines like the 70 percent rule, you should be able to make money flipping even in a down market.
+Many flippers went bankrupt during the last housing crisis because they bought mediocre deals assuming they would make money because the market would always go up.
+When the market went down, they did not lower prices and take their losses fast enough and they could not sell the houses.

 I have flipped houses since 2001 through good and bad markets.
 If you buy houses cheap enough and sell them fast enough you can make it through the down markets and make a lot of money in the up markets.

 House flipping is a lot of work, but is a lot of fun as well.
 I make a great living flipping houses and it is not even a full-time job for me.
 I also spend time selling houses as a Realtor, running my real estate team and running this blog.
 The income from flipping is a great way for me to buy more rental properties, which provide long-term income.
 Flipping has also taught me how to find great deals for rental properties and how to run my business better.
 If you want to start flipping houses, it is not something you can spend a couple of hours on a week and make $50,000 on in two months.
 It takes time, hard work and experience to become a successful flipper.

 For more information on flipping houses check out my book Fix and Flip Your Way to Financial Freedom.
 The book is $9.99 and available at Amazon as a 171 page eBook here.
 You can also buy a PDF version of the book in the Invest Four More store.